19–24 May 2024

 Description

-The High-Luminosity LHC project aims to enhance the integrated luminosity of the LHC machine by a factor of 10, by upgrading various components located in the LHC tunnel just before the collision point, with cutting-edge technologies.
-Among these innovations are the new superconducting magnets equipped with a combination of Nb-Ti and Nb3Sn.
-Over 100 magnets are being produced, each undergoing multiple production and test stages across different facilities worldwide, including labs outside CERN.
+The High-Luminosity LHC project aims to enhance the integrated luminosity of the LHC machine by a factor of 10, by upgrading various components located in the LHC tunnel just before the collision points, with cutting-edge technologies.
+Among these innovations are the new superconducting magnets equipped with a combination of $Nb-Ti$ and $Nb_3Sn$. conductors.
+Over 100 magnets are being produced, each undergoing multiple production and test stages across different facilities worldwide, including laboratories outside CERN.
 Various technology systems are integrated into the magnets, involving collaboration with different groups for assembly work.

 Region represented Europe